Skip to main content

 The Haverford College Retirement Plan is a “defined contribution” plan covered under Section 403(b) of the Internal Revenue Code.
 All contributions to the plan, both Employer and Employee (voluntary pre-tax) are 100% and immediately vested.
 (Employee has full and immediate ownership of these contributions.)

 In addition to the College’s contribution to the Plan described above, all employees may at any time begin making voluntary, pre-tax and tax-deferred, contributions to the 403(b) retirement plan.
 Employees must use Fidelity’s Net Benefits portal to initiate or revise payroll deductions for these voluntary contributions.
-Employees can also use Fidelity’s Net Benefits portal to direct and allocate contributions between Fidelity and TIAA/CREF funds.
+Employees can also use Fidelity’s Net Benefits portal to direct and allocate contributions among the funds on the Fidelity platform.

 In-service distributions are permitted from the plan (all sources) upon attaining age 59 1⁄2.
 Loans and hardship withdrawals are also permitted from the plan subject to certain restrictions and limitations.

-Fidelity NetBenefits - As the Master Administrator for Haverford College, employees must log into Net Benefits to add or change their account contributions for both Fidelity and TIAA accounts with Haverford College.
-Both Fidelity and TIAA account holders may view their balances in Net Benefits; TIAA participants must go to the TIAA website to view detailed information such as contributions, investment allocation, etc. For assistance, please call Fidelity's customer service at 800-343-0860 or contact the Office of Human Resources.
+Fidelity NetBenefits - As the Master Administrator for Haverford College, employees must log into Net Benefits to add or change their contributions, and to view their fund allocations and balances.
+For assistance, please call Fidelity's customer service at 800-343-0860 or contact the Office of Human Resources.

 Permalink